 When an Uncontested Divorce is an Option for You

-If you and your spouse have decided to get a divorce and are in overall agreement in how to divide your property and debts, an uncontested divorce may be an excellent way for you to see an efficient conclusion to your case.
+If you and your spouse have decided to get a divorce and are in overall agreement on how to divide your property and debts, an uncontested divorce may be an excellent way for you to see an efficient conclusion to your case.
 These types of divorce are generally best suited to those with limited assets and minimal to no custody and visitation conflicts.
 These conditions are usually easier to meet if you don’t have children and you haven’t been married for a very long time.
-However, even if you do have kids, if you and your spouse can still communicate and are able to come to agreements, an uncontested divorce is still an option for you.
+However, even if you do have kids, if you and your spouse can still communicate and come to agreements, an uncontested divorce is still an option.

 How You Can Get An Uncontested Divorce in New Mexico